ZAH Guide

 at LSW: Prof. Dr. Norbert Christlieb, Prof. Dr. Andreas Quirrenbach, Prof. Dr. Saskia Hekker (HITS associate)

 The ZAH is a separate institutional body within the university.
 However, all ZAH professors are also members of the Faculty of Physics and Astronomy.
-ZAH also has several adjunct professors and other senior science staff.
+The ZAH also has several adjunct professors and other senior science staff.
 A full list of research groups and their descriptions can be found at http://www.zah.uni-heidelberg.de/zah/research/.

 For all administrative matters (except for computer facilities, see section on computers) please contact the local secretary in charge at your institute.
 Currently, the main secretarial/administrative support is (office hours: day of week and morning (a) or afternoon (p) presence indicated):